Emancipation Oak: History

-In November 1861, the American Missionary Association asked Mary Smith Peake (1823 to 1862) to teach children of freedmen at the contraband camp related to Fort Monroe.(Jones-Wilson et al., 1996).
+In November 1861, the American Missionary Association (AMA) asked Mary S. Peake to teach children of freedmen at the Grand Contraband Camp, Virginia.
+(Jones-Wilson et al., 1996).
 She was said to start her classes outside, under the tree.
 Peake was the first black teacher of the AMA, which expanded to support numerous educational institutions in the South.
-Her base was 3 miles from the protective safety of Fort Monroe, but her classes also attracted adults at night.
+Peake's base was 3 miles from the protective safety of Fort Monroe, but her classes also attracted adults at night.
 Soon the AMA provided the Brown Cottage for her classes.
 She taught up to 50 children during the day and 20 adults at night.

-In 1863, the Virginia Peninsula's black community gathered under the oak to hear the first Southern reading of President Abraham Lincoln's Emancipation Proclamation, leading to its nickname as the Emancipation Oak.
+In 1863, the Virginia Peninsula's black community gathered under the oak to hear the first reading of President Abraham Lincoln's Emancipation Proclamation in the Southern United States, leading to its nickname as the Emancipation Oak.

-After the conclusion of hostilities, a school was founded here in 1868 by General Samuel C. Armstrong and the American Missionary Association as Hampton Normal and Agricultural Institute, a land grant school.
+After the conclusion of the war, General Samuel C. Armstrong and the American Missionary Association founded Hampton Normal and Agricultural Institute there in 1868.
 From 1872 to 1875, one of its many students was Booker T. Washington, the son of a freedman.
-He became a famous educator who founded Alabama's Tuskegee Institute in 1881.
-In the early 20th century, collaborating with the philanthropist Julius Rosenwald, Washington and staff at the Tuskegee Institute helped to establish dozens of rural schools for African-American children across the South.
+Washington became a famous educator who founded Alabama's Tuskegee Institute in 1881.
+In the early 20th century, collaborating with the philanthropist Julius Rosenwald, Washington and staff at the Tuskegee Institute helped to establish dozens of rural schools for African-American children across the Southern United States.

 Hampton Normal and Agricultural Institute became Hampton Institute in 1930.
 It gained university status in 1984, becoming Hampton University.
 It is one of Virginia's major institutions of higher education.
-In the 21st century, the Emancipation Oak still stands to provide both shelter and inspiration to the school's students and staff.
+In the 21st century, the Emancipation Oak still provides shelter and inspiration to the school's students and staff.